 I was on the Field Service Training team at Apple.
 This team provides online and in-person training for all global Apple employees.
 In the United States alone, Apple's job footprint is around 2.4 million, and that number grows significantly at a global scale.

-I'm currently a Senior UX/UI Designer at Apple on the Field Service Training team.
-While I am unable to share any designs of the projects I've worked on and shipped, I can share a high level overview of the projects, in addition to some whiteboard sketches and my roles/responsibilities at Apple.
+I worked on two large projects while at Apple: The publishing app that creates the course content and makes it live in several languages, and the learning website itself (you can think of it as similar to Coursera or Udacity).
+While I am unable to share the full scope of the designs for each project I worked on and shipped, I can share a high level overview of the projects, in addition to some whiteboard sketches and my roles/responsibilities at Apple.

 Since Apple is a large company with many teams spanning multiple countries and continents, I interface with a number of individuals and teams throughout the world.
 Below is a summary of my main points of contact during a typical work week:

 18 individuals including Instructional Designers, Front-End Developers, Copy Editors, Project Managers and Executives.